Graphene shapes from quantum elasticity: I. Introduction

-\paragraph{Introduction.} The rapid improvement in graphene synthesis techniques has increased interest into the problem of how morphology relates to its properties~\cite{RevModPhys.81.109,nano11071694}.
+The rapid improvement in graphene synthesis techniques has increased interest in the problem of how morphology relates to its properties~\cite{RevModPhys.81.109,nano11071694}.
 Graphene can be bent to form corrugated graphene, folded to form fullerenes, rolled into carbon nanotubes, and stacked in the shape of graphite, making it the mother of graphitic materials~\cite{Novoselov2}.
-The production of flat graphene sheet is also subject to deformations; dislocations introduce strain fields that lead to instabilities \cite{Naumis_2017}, these stresses are then relieved by out-of-plane ripples which manifest in the presence of the experimentally observed nanobubbles \cite{doi:10.1126/science.1191700}.
-Furthermore, the Dirac-like spectrum of the low energy excitations suggests the possibility of table-top experiments as a testbed for relativistic quantum phenomena and vise-versa.
+The production of flat graphene sheets is also subject to deformations; dislocations introduce strain fields that lead to instabilities~\cite{Naumis_2017,*Naumis_2024}, and these stresses are then relieved by out-of-plane ripples which manifest in the presence of experimentally observed nanobubbles~\cite{doi:10.1126/science.1191700}.
+Furthermore, the Dirac-like spectrum of low-energy excitations suggests the possibility of tabletop experiments as a test bed for relativistic quantum phenomena and vice versa.
 In this way, the coupling of massless Dirac fermions to the sample geometry enables us to directly probe morphological effects.
-Indeed, the emergence of pseudo-gauge fields from the ripples in graphene modulated by curvature~\cite{Castro2017,Morales2023} and observed in the order of 300\,T~\cite{doi:10.1126/science.1191700} critically affecting the sample's electrical properties.
+Indeed, the emergence of pseudogauge fields from the ripples in graphene modulated by curvature~\cite{Castro2017,Morales2023} and observed in the range of 200~\cite{Kun2019} to 300\,T~\cite{doi:10.1126/science.1191700} critically affects the sample's electrical properties.